Metformin and increased cancer survival; a Review

 Professional expertise must be sought.
 Metformin usually comes in 500 mg pills and patients take 2-4 per day on the Care Oncology Protocol.

-Is Berberine a natural anti-cancer alternative?
+Is Berberine the natural anti-cancer alternative to Metformin?

-Chris Woollams added, "The fact is that berberine and metformin, although they both lower blood sugar, can have slightly different properties.
+Chris Woollams added, "The fact is that berberine and metformin, although they both lower blood sugar, have quite different properties.
 For example, in Pancreatic cancers.
 Berberine and Metformin both activate AMP-activated protein Kinase (AMPK) which is a key regulator of glucose metabolism.
-However, Berberine also has several important studies on its effects against TNBC, where Metformin does not.
-Perhaps the major difference is that Berberine also has anti-inflammatory benefits not just similar glucose-lowering benefits to metformin.
-In fact, one study called them two very similar and versatile drugs in the management of metabolic diseases (16).
+Berberine is much more consistent across different cancers and its absorption is positively aided by the gut microbiome.
+Berberine also has several important studies on its effects against TNBC, where Metformin does not.
+Berberine is also a proven chemo-sensitiser and helps overcome chemo-resistance.
+Another major difference is that Berberine also has antibacterial and anti-inflammatory benefits.
+Finally, in cancer, it is important to reduce homocysteine levels (Berberine does) and this, for me, is a significant concern with homocysteine-promoting metformin.

 Go to: A review on Berberine as a cancer treatment